-Note: Students with a satisfactory GPA may repeat a failed or withdrawn from course in the immediate following semester without reapplying to the program. - 20.2 Those applicants who may be eligible for admission with advanced standing are: - a.
+Note: Students with a satisfactory GPA may repeat a failed or withdrawn from course in the immediate following semester without reapplying to the program.
+The student must inform the program within 10 days of failure that they are returning. - 20.2 Those applicants who may be eligible for admission with advanced standing are: - a.
 Readmission nursing students - 1.
-Students who have withdrawn in good standing from the ESON. - 2.
-Nursing students who failed to achieve a 'C' or better in the University of Pikeville required nursing or support courses, resulting in academic dismissal from the nursing program. - b.
+Students who have withdrawn in good standing from the ESON.

+- Nursing students who failed to achieve a 'C' or better in the University of Pikeville required nursing or support courses, resulting in academic dismissal from the nursing program, but in whom successful repeat of failed course will return to good academic standing. - b.
 Transfer students from other nursing programs at regionally accredited colleges or Universities that display curricular alignment with the ESON associate degree program. - 1.
-Transfer students with one previous failure or withdrawal are offered

-- one admission. - 2.
+Transfer students with one previous failure or withdrawal are offered one admission. - 2.
 Transfer students without a previous failure or withdrawal in a nursing program are admitted with possibility of readmission. - c.
 Licensed Practical Nurses (LPN) - 20.3 Application for admission with advanced standing must be on file by March 1 for the fall semester and October 1 for the spring semester.
 If vacancies exist after selection of applicants, the Nursing Admissions Committee may extend the deadline for applications. - 20.4 Admission and readmission to the nursing program is not guaranteed.
 It is dependent on Kentucky Board of Nursing regulations and availability of affiliating healthcare agencies.
 Admission is competitive with other students applying at the same time. - 20.5 An applicant seeking admission with advanced standing within one year after leaving a registered nurse program may be granted credit for nursing courses completed with a 'C' grade or better. - 20.6 An applicant who has been out of a registered nurse program more than one year but less than three years and/or is an LPN to RN applicant must achieve an equivalent grade of 'C' (76%) or better on required Nursing Challenge examinations. - 20.7 A student who has been out of a registered nurse program for more than three years must apply as a new nursing student with an application deadline of March 1 (for fall) or October 1 (for spring).
-The student must meet admission criteria for all nursing applicants. - An applicant seeking admission with advanced standing may be required to abide by an admission contract which may specify one or more required activities.
+The student must meet admission criteria for all nursing applicants. - 20.8 An applicant seeking admission with advanced standing may be required to abide by an admission contract which may specify one or more required activities.
 Failure to abide by the Admission Contract may result in immediate dismissal of the student (University of Pikeville policy refer to the most current edition of the University catalog). - 20.9 An applicant seeking admission with advanced standing must meet with the NUR program administrator and/or the Admissions Committee for a personal interview and update on other specific requirements. - 20.10 Applicants for admission with advanced standing must meet admission requirements in effect at the time of application.
 This includes the admission criteria for all nursing applicants.
-Refer to the current University of Pikeville Catalog or University website for the Elliott School of Nursing admission criteria for all applicants and additional criteria for transfer student from another nursing program and LPN-RN students. - 20.11 Readmission nursing student applicants (those that do not immediately reattempt a course) must meet the criteria listed in 20.0, as well as:
+Refer to the current University of Pikeville Catalog or University website for the Elliott School of Nursing admission criteria for all applicants and additional criteria for transfer student from another nursing program and LPN-RN students.

+20.11 Readmission nursing student applicants (those that do not immediately reattempt a course) must meet the criteria listed in 20.0, as well as: